uk0/angular2-oauth2-swagger2/README.md

 Then, edit the index.html file and setup url so the swagger.json can be retrieved by swagger ui, ie. = "/v2/api-docs" /v2/api-docs will be available if you have swagger-core imported (aka maven/gradle etc.).

+# Tip 8

+I don't think you can just deploy the editor locally on your server.
+You either use the cloud version or you run another web server (ie. node)

 # Current State